justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 > We're sorry
 >
-> That type of file won't work.
-Can you try one of the other file types that we do support?
+> That type of file is not supported.
+Please try one of the other file types that we do support.

 The request entity has a [media type](https://en.wikipedia.org/wiki/Internet_media_type) which the server or resource does not support.
 For example, the client uploads an image as [image/svg+xml](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics), but the server requires that images use a different format.